testbughub/L4Menu/README.md

 This can be used inside RetroPie menu, however to change paths, you need a keyboard (Press Right and B to select(temporary)).

 ## Server Samba
-For syncing to work, you need to share certain paths with samba on your server.
+For syncing to work, you need to share your ROM's folder with samba on your server.

+#### Linux
 Edit your /etc/samba/smb.conf and add the following lines and restart the samba service;

-#### ROMS
 ```
 [roms]
    path = /path/to/your/roms